 Coverage begins from the 1st calendar day for an accident or from the 3rd calendar day for sickness.

-Maximum benefit coverage is 67 weeks based on a combination of Employment Insurance Sickness benefits (if applicable) and the Weekly Sick Leave Plan.
+Maximum benefit coverage is 78 weeks (for claims that commences on or after October 1, 2023) based on a combination of Employment Insurance Sickness benefits (if applicable) and the Weekly Sick Leave Plan.

 For more information on the Benefits Plan provisions, please refer to your Member Benefits Plan Booklet.